This post may contain affiliate links. Please read our disclosure policy.

 - In a large mixing bowl, combine the almond butter, maple syrup, vanilla, eggs, and avocado oil.
 Whisk until very smooth and there are no clumps.

-- Add the almond flour, arrowroot flour, baking soda and salt and stir until well combined and there are no clumps.
+- Add the almond flour, arrowroot flour, baking soda, and salt and stir until well combined and there are no clumps.

 - Pour into the prepared baking dish and spread into an even layer.

-- Bake until just cooked through and a toothpick inserted into the center comes out clean, about 25 to 30 minutes.
+- Bake until just cooked through and a toothpick inserted into the center comes out clean, 25 to 30 minutes.
 Let cool completely in the pan while you prepare the pecan praline topping.

 - Heat a small saucepan over medium-low heat.
 Pour in the maple syrup, coconut sugar, and coconut milk and stir to combine.
-Cook, stirring occasionally, for 8 to 10 minutes to allow it to candy and thicken.
+Cook, stirring occasionally, for 8 to 10 minutes to allow it to thicken.

 Notes